ArduPilot/ardupilot_wiki/dev/source/docs/rover-sitlmavproxy-tutorial.rst

 Starting
 ========

-Arm the rover by entering the following on the mavproxy console
+Change the rover into Guided mode and then arm it by entering the following on the mavproxy console
 ::

+    GUIDED
     arm throttle

 **Right-click** on the map at your target destination, select **Fly to**, and enter an altitude (which is ignored).
-Rover will change to ``GUIDED`` mode, drive to the location, and then pause (still in GUIDED mode).
+Rover should drive to the location, and then pause (still in Guided mode).

 .. figure:: ../images/MAVProxyRover_Guided_Menu.jpg
    :target: ../_images/MAVProxyRover_Guided_Menu.jpg